Tree types

 Currently hardstand verge treatments are restricted within the City and may only be applied to a maximum of one third of the verge area.
 Prior to mid-2013 the total verge area could have a hardstand treatment applied, though provision needed to be made to plant a street tree.

-Where verge treatments have been installed before the 2013 policy change or by a previous owner, the City will make the necessary modification at no expense to current owners to enable the planting of a street tree.
+In Themed Avenue Planting projects where verge treatments have been installed before the 2013 policy change or by a previous owner, the City will make the necessary modification at no expense to current owners to enable the planting of a street tree.

 To find out further information relating to Tree Wells and verge treatments within the City: